- What is the Superintendents’ Early Childhood Plan?

 - Who does the plan serve?

-- The plan is intended to serve young children, birth through third grade, who are most at risk in their communities.
-This includes children living in poverty and those growing up under conditions of high stress and significant familial challenge.
+- The plan is intended to serve young children, birth through Grade 3, and their families who are most impacted by systemic inequities in their communities.
+This includes children living in poverty, children of color, and those growing up under conditions of high stress and significant familial challenge.

 - Why is this the time to implement the plan?

 Research and economic analyses confirm that the first eight years of a child's life are critical for building a strong foundation for success in school and life.
-Evidence from developmental science documents that high-quality, coordinated early learning services from birth through third grade help level the playing field for children from low-income families.
-Economically, research documents a return of at least $7 for every dollar invested in quality early childhood education through reducing the need for remedial and special education, coupled with increasing productivity in adulthood.
+Evidence from developmental science documents that high-quality, coordinated early learning services from birth through Grade 3 help level the playing field for children who live in low-income communities.
+Economically, research shows a return of up to $13 for every dollar invested in quality early childhood education through reducing the need for remedial and special education, coupled with increased productivity in adulthood.

-Although the evidence about the impact of early childhood services from birth through third grade is clear, access to a full continuum of high-quality, continuous programming is not yet in place in most communities.
+Although the evidence about the impact of early childhood services from birth through Grade 3 is clear, access to a full continuum of high-quality, continuous programming is not yet in place in most communities.
 Without this continuum, differences in children's learning by family income show up as early as nine months.
-Gaps for low-income children then continue to widen so that by Kindergarten many children of color and children living in low-income communities are a year or more behind their more economically advantaged peers, with these gaps further widening across the early grades.
+Gaps for low-income children then continue to widen so that by Kindergarten many children of color and children living in low-income communities are a year or more behind their more economically advantaged peers of the same age, with these gaps further widening across the early grades.

 These devastating achievement gaps not only limit children's opportunities to realize their full potential, but also limit the viability and productivity of our future workforce.
 We know how to reduce or eliminate these gaps through high-quality early childhood programming, and the time to do so is now.

-- Why does the Superintendents' Early Childhood Plan focus on birth through third grade?
+- Why does the Superintendents' Early Childhood Plan focus on birth through Grade 3?

 - What does the plan make possible?

-The plan provides three interrelated opportunities for school districts, elementary schools, and community-based professionals to strengthen early childhood efforts:
+The plan provides three interrelated opportunities for school districts, elementary schools, and community-based professionals to strengthen birth through Grade 3 efforts:

 Professional Development for All.
 A connected series of institutes open to all school leaders, teachers, early childhood professionals, and caregivers who work with children from birth through Grade 3 in the Omaha metro area.
 “PD for All” introduces leading-edge research and innovative practices to those who work with young children and families and gives early childhood professionals the opportunity to come together and learn from one another.

 - Customized Technical Assistance.
-Seven school districts are receiving intensive assistance and consultation tailored to specific needs.
+School districts receive intensive assistance and consultation tailored to specific needs.
 This professional development addresses such topics as social-emotional development, family engagement, and assessment and accountability.
 Technical assistance provides districts with access to state and national consultation as they engage in strategic planning and improvement efforts that will impact system-wide early childhood education and services.

 - Full Implementation of Birth – Grade 3 Approach.
-Twelve elementary schools, all with more than half of their students eligible for Free or Reduced Lunch, serve as hubs that connect young children and their families with high-quality, comprehensive, and continuous early childhood education and services.
+Ten elementary schools, most with more than half of their students eligible for Free or Reduced Lunch, serve as hubs that connect young children and their families with high-quality, comprehensive, and continuous early childhood education and services.
 The birth through Grade 3 continuum includes three integrated components: weekly home visiting for children birth to age 3, high-quality preschool for 3- and 4-year-olds; strong intentional connections to the elementary school; and aligned Kindergarten through Grade 3 curriculum, instruction, and assessment for 5- through 8-year-olds.

-- What are the components of the full birth – third grade implementation option?
+- What are the components of the full birth – Grade 3 implementation option?

-The Superintendents’ Early Childhood Plan highlights the central role that schools can undertake as hubs that connect young children, birth through third grade, and their families with high‐quality, comprehensive, and continuous early childhood services and education.
-Three components will be implemented within each school pursuing full implementation.
+The Superintendents’ Early Childhood Plan highlights the central role that schools can undertake as hubs that connect young children, birth through Grade 3, and their families with high‐quality, comprehensive, and continuous early childhood services and education.
+Three components are implemented within each school pursuing full implementation.

 These components include:

-- Home visiting for birth – age 3: Children and their families will be served through a “two generation” home visiting model.
-Regular home visiting activities will support the development of strong parent/child relationships, child development skills, parenting education, and connections between parents and community resources.
-The home visiting program will have a strong link to the goals of elementary school programs so that home‐school partnerships can be shaped from the beginning of a child’s life.
+- Home visiting for birth – age 3: Children and their families will be served through a “two-generation” home visiting model.
+Regular home visiting activities support the development of strong parent/child relationships, child development skills, parenting education, and connections between parents and community resources.
+The voluntary home visiting program has a strong link to the goals of elementary school programs so that home‐school partnerships can be shaped from the beginning of a child’s life.

-- High‐quality preschool for 3 – 4‐year‐olds: When children reach age 3, their families will be supported in transitioning their children into a school‐based prekindergarten or community‐based preschool.
-Ongoing professional development will help ensure quality preschool learning experiences that build on the home visiting program.
-A family facilitator will continue the family support and education activities initiated during the 0 – 3 home visiting.
+- High‐quality preschool for 3- and 4‐year‐olds: When children reach age 3, their families are supported in transitioning their children into a school‐based or community‐based preschool.
+Ongoing professional development for staff helps ensure quality preschool learning experiences that build on the home visiting program.
+A family facilitator continues the family support and education activities initiated during the 0 – 3 home visiting.

-- Aligned Kindergarten through third grade for 5 – 8‐year‐olds: As children complete preschool, they transition into a coordinated and rigorous Kindergarten through third grade educational continuum.
-In this way their early elementary education will build upon their preschool experiences to promote academic, intellectual, and social‐emotional competence.
-Strong home‐school partnerships and family support will continue to be combined with a high‐quality, rigorous educational approach.
-A hallmark of the approach to early elementary education will be a focus on child development.
+- Aligned Kindergarten through Grade 3 for 5- through 8‐year‐olds: As children complete preschool, they transition into a coordinated and rigorous Kindergarten through Grade 3 educational continuum.
+In this way their early elementary education builds upon their preschool experiences to promote academic, intellectual, and social‐emotional competence.
+Strong home‐school partnerships and family support continue to be combined with a high‐quality, rigorous educational approach.
+A hallmark of the approach to early elementary education is a focus on child development.

 - Which districts are participating in each of the plan’s components?

 - Working with the Buffett Institute, the school districts chose how they wanted to participate in the plan.
-Six districts are engaging in full implementation, with 10 sites serving a total of 12 elementary schools.
-At all schools, at least 50 percent of children are eligible for free or reduced lunch.
-Omaha Public Schools has four elementary sites, Millard Public Schools has two sites, and Bellevue, Douglas County West, and Westside school districts have one site.
-Ralston serves three elementary schools at one “cluster” site.
+Six districts are engaging in full implementation, with a total of 10 elementary schools.
+At nine of the schools, at least 50 percent of children are eligible for Free or Reduced Lunch.
+Omaha Public Schools has four elementary sites, Millard Public Schools has two sites, and Bellevue, Douglas County West, Ralston, and Westside school districts each have one site.

 Professional development is offered to all districts through a Professional Development for All series.
-Seven districts (Bellevue, Bennington, Elkhorn, Gretna, Papillion La Vista, Ralston, and Westside) are receiving customized technical assistance.
+Several districts have or are currently receiving customized technical assistance.

-- The plan provides for a complement of 29 professionals to work with schools, districts, communities, and families to advance children’s learning experiences and strengthen families’ connections to the schools.
-Twenty‐five of these positions will work on‐site at the 12 schools that are implementing the birth through third grade approach.
-These school‐based staff will include home visitors to work with families of children birth to age 3, family facilitators to extend strong family‐school connections through third grade, and educational coaches to provide teachers with professional development and support.
+- The plan provides for a complement of up to 31 professionals to work with schools, districts, communities, and families to advance children’s learning experiences and strengthen families’ connections to the schools.
+Approximately 20 of these positions work on‐site at the 10 schools that are implementing the birth through Grade 3 approach.
+These school‐based staff include home visitors to work with families of children birth to age 3, family facilitators to extend strong family‐school connections through Grade 3, and five educational coaches to provide teachers with professional development and support.
 The Institute has six staff in leadership roles to support the overall work.

 - How many children will be directly impacted by the Superintendents' Early Childhood Plan?

-- We estimate approximately 3,500 children (birth through third grade) and 500 teachers at 12 schools are participating in the initiative at the full implementation sites.
-Of those children, approximately 150, birth through age 3, receive home visiting.
-Additionally, seven school districts (Bellevue, Bennington, Elkhorn, Gretna, Papillion La Vista, Ralston, and Westside) are participating in customized technical assistance around early childhood programs and services.
-Those districts serve more than 15,000 students across PreK – third grade.
+- We estimate approximately 3,500 children (birth through Grade 3) and 500 teachers at 10 schools are participating in the initiative at the full implementation sites.
+Of those children, about 150, birth through age 3, receive voluntary home visiting.
+Additionally, seven school districts (Bellevue, Bennington, Elkhorn, Gretna, Papillion La Vista, Ralston, and Westside) have or are currently participating in customized technical assistance around early childhood programs and services.
+Those districts serve more than 15,000 students across PreK – Grade 3.